 Joint-stock company

-A joint-stock company is a business entity in which shares of the company's stock can be bought and sold by shareholders.
+A joint-stock company (JSC) is a business entity in which shares of the company's stock can be bought and sold by shareholders.
 Each shareholder owns company stock in proportion, evidenced by their shares (certificates of ownership).[1]
 Shareholders are able to transfer their shares to others without any effects to the continued existence of the company.[2]

 In modern-day corporate law, the existence of a joint-stock company is often synonymous with incorporation (possession of legal personality separate from shareholders) and limited liability (shareholders are liable for the company's debts only to the value of the money they have invested in the company).
 Therefore, joint-stock companies are commonly known as corporations or limited companies.